Squidiis/NotionBridge-docs/README.md

 5. **Pay attention to property names**
    - Property names must match exactly as written in Notion (including spaces, emojis, capitalization).
-   - Use `getDatabaseProperties` to see all valid fields.
+   - Use `getDatabaseProperties` or `getBlockChildren` to see all valid fields.

----

 **For more details, examples, and tips, see the individual HTML documentation pages in the `content/` folder.**